GENIE-MC/Generator/src/scripts/production/python/README.md

 ## Possible options
 An example of a Submitter code is `eAScatteringGridSubmitter.py`.
 This code will launch the splines (for free nucleon and free nuclei) and electron scattering events.
 The options are:

-- Version: Genie version number.
-Default `master`
+- version: Genie version number.
+Default `master`.
+- git-branch: This is the name of the git branch you want to pull from the GENIE Generator repository.
+Default is master
-- Cycle : defult 01
+- cycle : defult 01
-- Production: default routine_validation
+- production: default routine_validation
-- Grid System: for now only FNAL available
+- grid-system: for now only FNAL available
-- Grid group: you can specify your grid group here.
+- grid-group: you can specify your grid group here.
 I.E for FNAL: genie, dune,...
-- Software top dir: base directory for all your GENIE code.
+- softw-topdir: base directory for all your GENIE code.
-- GENIE topdir: path to your GENIE/Generator code
+- genie-topdir: path to your GENIE/Generator code
-- Jobs top dir: directory where you want to have your output files and submission commands.
+- jobs-topdir: directory where you want to have your output files and submission commands.
 For FNAL it must be in pnfs.
-- Source top dir: Jobs topdir used as a source for missing cross section splines.
+- source-prod-dir: Jobs topdir used as a source for missing cross section splines.
 It must have the same directory structure (see below).
-- Config dir: GENIE configuration directory.
-Useful when your configuration files are different from the ones in github.
+- config-dir: configuration directory containing alternative xml files to use for model configuration
-- Nu list: list of neutrinos **and electrons** that you want to use.
+- probe-list: list of neutrinos **and electrons** that you want to use.
 Separate them by a comma.
 In eA Submitter code it is defaulted to electron.
-- Tgt list: comma separated list of target pdg codes
+- nu-tgt-list: comma separated list of target pdg codes for the generation of neutrino splines and events
-- Gen list: Comma separated list of event generator list to be used for all splines
+- e-tgt-list: comma separated list of target pdg codes for the generation of electron splines and events
-- vN and vA generator list: same as above but different for vN and vA splines
+- vN and vA generator list: Comma separated list of event generator list to be used for all splines for vN and vA splines
 - event-generator-list: to be used for event generation.
+- nu-ntotevents: total number of events to run for neutrinos
-- ntotevents: total number of events to run
+- e-ntotevents: total number of events to run for electrons
 - nmaxevents: maximum number of events to run per job
 - energy : comma separated list of beam energy for electrons.
 Monoenergetic beam
 - starting-point: 0) Free nucleon splines, 1) combine free nucl splines, 2) Compound nuclei splines, 3) Combine compound nuclei splines, 4) Event Production